folio-org/ui-search/doc/codex-contract.md

 Note that this interface declaration, within the `declares` array, specifies:

 * The id `codex`.
 * The interface-type `multiple`.
 This is required in order to allow multiple modules in the same FOLIO installation to provide the same interface.
 (It also avoids clashing with the multiplexer itself, which declares the `codex` interface in non-multiple mode.)
-See [the relevant section of the the Okapi Guide](https://github.com/folio-org/okapi/blob/master/doc/guide.md#multiple-interfaces).
+See [the relevant section of the Okapi Guide](https://github.com/folio-org/okapi/blob/master/doc/guide.md#multiple-interfaces).
 * The paths `/codex-instances` and `/codex-instances/{id}`, for searching and full-record retrieval respectively.

-The paths that must be supported are specified in more detail in [the RAML for this interface](https://github.com/folio-org/raml/blob/master/ramls/codex/codex.raml)and the linked schemas.
+The paths that must be supported are specified in more detail in [the RAML for this interface](https://github.com/folio-org/raml/blob/master/ramls/codex/codex.raml) and the linked schemas.

-Note that Codex provider modules may additional provide other interfaces, which are ignored for the purpose of Codex multiplexing.
+Note that Codex provider modules may provide additional other interfaces, which are ignored for the purpose of Codex multiplexing.
 For example, the Inventory Storage module [`mod-inventory-storage`](https://github.com/folio-org/mod-inventory-storage), which already implements 13 interfaces include `item-storage` and `instance-storage` will be extended to also implement the `codex` interface in multiple mode -- see [MODINVSTOR-39](https://issues.folio.org/browse/MODINVSTOR-39).
 Conversely, the dedicated EBSCO KB Codex module [`mod-codex-ekb](https://github.com/folio-org/mod-codex-ekb) will provide a Codex-compliant facade to the existing EBSCO knowledge-base, providing only the `codex` interface.
 Both strategies are valid.

 (The notion of an "interface" in FOLIO will become reified as a first-class object in the future: see [OKAPI-418](https://issues.folio.org/browse/OKAPI-418).)